bluejava/zousan/README.md

 		.finally(cleanup)		// Release resources, stop spinner, etc.
 ```

-This method is not part of the Promise A+ spec nor included in [ECMAScript2015 spec](http://www.ecma-international.org/ecma-262/6.0/#sec-promise-constructor)
+This method follows native `Promise.prototype.finally()` behavior: the original fulfillment value or rejection reason is preserved unless the `finally` handler throws or returns a rejected promise.

 -------------